Skip to content

 **kwargs

-• remote_accessible_logger: bool, Default False. if False, network accessible handler is not attached to the logger. remote_accessible_logger can also be set as a class attribute.
+• remote_accessible_logger: bool, Default False. if True, the log records can be streamed by a remote client. remote_accessible_logger can also be set as a class attribute.
+Use this a minimalistic replacement for fluentd or similar log collectors.

 • use_default_db: bool, Default False. if True, default SQLite database is created where properties can be stored and loaded.
 There is no need to supply any database credentials. use_default_db value can also be set as a class attribute.